leo-le-07/onboarding-codenote-client/README.md

 In this project, we prefer TypeScript to Flow type.

-Checkout and create new a branch
+Check out and create a new branch
 ```
 $ git fetch
 $ git checkout task-3/typescript-type-checking